SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Introduction

 \item \textbf{Global Steerable Reasoning:} We compare each evaluated node against the global best and worst solutions, enabling cross-trajectory knowledge transfer and avoiding redundant exploration. \end{enumerate}

-Additionally, we integrate a \textbf{MAP-Elites} quality-diversity archive~\cite{mouret2015illuminating} to maintain diverse elite solutions across architectural dimensions.
-We evaluate \methodname{} on energy forecasting as a representative time series domain, demonstrating significant improvements over both human-engineered baselines and published SOTA methods.
-Notably, the agent autonomously discovers genuinely novel architectural patterns---such as physics-informed monotonic decay heads and per-station learned diurnal profiles---that is novel in the community of time series forecasting.
+Additionally, we integrate a MAP-Elites quality-diversity archive~\cite{mouret2015illuminating} to maintain diverse elite solutions across architectural dimensions.
+As also reported in other work, it is critical to enforce diversity via prompt tuning\cite{wang2026self}.
+We evaluate \methodname{} on energy forecasting as a representative time series domain and report comparisons against strong published baselines (\Cref{sec:results}).
+SEATS can design nontrivial architectural patterns---\eg, physics-motivated decay components and per-station diurnal structure---that are not provided in the initial prompt.

-The main contributions of this paper are: \begin{itemize} \item A general-purpose self-evolving MLE agent framework unifying metric-advantage tree search, automated code review with running prompt refinement, and global steerable reasoning for autonomous algorithm development. \item The Metric Advantage reward mechanism providing statistically meaningful signals that significantly improve search efficiency. \item Demonstration that autonomously evolved models can discover genuinely novel architectural patterns beyond established techniques, achieving SOTA performance on public benchmarks and substantial improvements on industry datasets. \end{itemize}
+The main contributions of this paper are: \begin{enumerate}[(a)] \item A general-purpose self-evolving MLE agent framework unifying metric-advantage tree search, automated code review with running prompt refinement, and global steerable reasoning for autonomous algorithm development. \item Empirical comparison on four energy forecasting settings shows that self-evolved code is preferred to strong published baselines on seven out of eight comparisons, together with ablations verified on the public ECL dataset. \end{enumerate}

-The source code of \methodname{} will be made available to reviewers during the peer review process and released publicly upon acceptance.

-The remainder of this paper is organized as follows. \Cref{sec:related_work} reviews related work. \Cref{sec:methodology} presents the \methodname{} framework with formal problem formulation and complexity analysis. \Cref{sec:experiments} presents experimental setup, results, and discussion. \Cref{sec:conclusion} concludes with directions for future work.
+The remainder of the paper is organized as follows. \Cref{sec:related_work} reviews related work. \Cref{sec:methodology} formalizes the problem and presents the \methodname{} framework. \Cref{sec:experiments} describes datasets, baselines, and empirical results. \Cref{sec:conclusion} concludes and discusses future work.
+Pseudocode, token and wall-clock analysis, supplementary tables, and extended discussion appear in the appendix.